AMOHA-98/blogxyz/contact.md

 permalink: /contact/
 ---

-# Get in touch?
+# Get in touch

-Feel free to reach out to me on Twitter.
-My DMs are open!
+Feel free to reach out to me on Twitter!

 <a href="https://twitter.com/nidarmmv2" target="_blank">Twitter: @nidarmmv2</a>